OMERNAJ-hub/Vortex-Fiber-Engine/docs/guide/validation.md

 ## Validator package

-Fiber can make _great_ use of the validator package to ensure correct validation of data to store.
+Vortex can make _great_ use of the validator package to ensure correct validation of data to store.

 - [Official validator Github page \(Installation, use, examples..\).](https://github.com/go-playground/validator)